tgore323/PSERN-OP25/README.md

 # PSERN-OP25

-These files can be used to monitor the Puget Sound Emergency Radio Network (PSERN).
+These files can be used with programs like OP25 to monitor trunked radio systems in the King County, Washington area.

 From the [PSERN website](https://psern.org/):